-A lot of the potty training tips and advice we hear as new parents is based on myths or old wives tales, which actually makes the potty training process so much harder than it needs to be.
+A lot of the potty training tips and advice we hear as new parents is based on myths or old wives tales.
+This is often the reason behind some of the most common potty training mistakes.
+And unfortunately, these mistakes can actually make the potty training process much harder than it needs to be.

-So in this post, you’ll learn about the most common toilet training mistakes I see parents making and what to do instead.
-Hopefully this means you avoid making them yourself, so toilet training will be much easier for you and your little one.
+In this post, you’ll learn about the most common potty training mistakes parents make and what to do instead.

 When children are around 18 months to 2 years of age, they should need to go to the toilet approximately every 2 hours.